-Dr. Bryan Koenig is an assistant professor in the Psychology Department at Southern Utah University.
-Dr. Koenig is passionate about engaged learning and enjoys teaching about statistics, research methods, and evolutionary psychology.
-Specializing in social and evolutionary psychology especially as related to morality and social relationships.
+Dr. Bryan Koenig is an associate professor in the Psychology Department at Southern Utah University.
+Dr. Koenig is passionate about engaged learning and enjoys teaching about statistics, research, and evolutionary psychology.
+He specializes in social and evolutionary psychology, especially as related to morality and social relationships, with a developing interest in suicidality.

-Dr. Koenig has 25 peer-reviewed publications, nine other scholarly publications and has presented at many conferences.
+Dr. Koenig has 32 peer-reviewed publications and has presented at many conferences.
 Before coming to SUU, Dr. Koenig taught for five years at Lindenwood University and Washington University in St. Louis.
 Before that, he worked for three years as a research scientist in the Institute of High Performance Computing in Singapore.

-Dr. Koenig earned a Ph.D. in social psychology with a minor in statistics from New Mexico State University and an M.A. in general/experimental psychology from the College of William and Mary.
+Dr. Koenig earned a Ph.D. in social psychology with a minor in statistics from New Mexico State University, an M.A. in general/experimental psychology from the College of William and Mary, and a BA in psychology with a minor in Latin from St. John's University/College of St. Benedict.

 Industry Expertise (3)